ellxor/perft/README.md

 ### Perft

 This is a [perft](https://www.chessprogramming.org/Perft) program using a custom move generator and a unique board state using only 4 bitboards.
-It currently achieves an average of 650 Mnps across [a set of 6 positions](https://www.chessprogramming.org/Perft_Results).
+It currently achieves an average of 1.38 Gnps across [a set of 6 positions](https://www.chessprogramming.org/Perft_Results).

 **Build Instructions**